 SAFE FILMING PRACTICES

 As of June 8, Quebec joined the growing list of Canadian provinces allowing the film and video production industries to resume live–action production.
 We’re excited to get back on set as we gear–up to restart filming.
-But as is the case currently in most industries, how we do things will look and be somewhat different than before.
+However, similar to most industries, how we do things will look and be somewhat different than before.

-Here are some of the measures we’re putting into place for the safety of those both in front of and behind the camera.
+Here are some of the practices we’re putting into place for the safety of those both in front of and behind the camera.

-- We’ll hold our planning, research, and pre-production meetings with clients, crew members, and documentary subjects via phone and video calls.
+- Planning, research, and pre-production meetings with clients, crew members, and documentary subjects via phone and video calls.

-- As much as possible, we’ll ask clients to help us scout and view their premises and filming locations remotely using photos and video, and via video calls.
+- As much as possible, ask clients to help scout and view their premises and filming locations remotely using photos and video videos on video calls.

 ON LOCATION AND IN STUDIO